This is the logo for the 106th website.

 (Editor Note) Col Cavenders birthday was 2 October -- It was his 90th.
 I called him to wish him the best.
 He passes along greetings to all.
 He said that he intends to attend a West Point Reunion in May of 1988

-In the picture: Left - Right Gene Saucerman, Harold Drummer, Reverend Hilliard, Bob Walker, Charles L Smith submitted by Harold Drummer, Cranford, NJ
+In the picture: Left - Right Gene Saucerman, Harold Brummer, Reverend Hilliard, Bob Walker, Charles L. Smith submitted by Harold Brummer, Cranford, NJ

 Dear Sam